albertschulz/mapbox-ios-sdk/README.markdown

 ### Information about this fork

-The following features are included within this fork:
+The following features are included:
 * allow multiple selection of annotations
 * allow to show annotations within a specific zoom level range only